swiftlang/swift/userdocs/diagnostics/Actors-can't-conform-to-global-actor-protocols.md

 # Actors can't conform to global actor protocols

-Attempting to add a protocol conformance to an actor will emit a compiler error if that protocol requires a global actor isolation.
+Adding a protocol conformance to an actor will emit a compiler error if that protocol requires a global actor isolation.
 For example:

 ```swift
 @MainActor protocol SampleProtocol {